 The Center follows the practice of capitalizing, at cost, all expenditures for property and equipment in excess of \$500.
 The assets are depreciated using the straight-line method over the estimated useful lives.
-Assets not placed into service include computer equipment purchased and not yet received as of year-end.
-These assets will be depreciated once placed into service.

 NOTE 4 - PROPERTY AND EQUIPMENT, WEBSITE DEVELOPMENT COSTS (Continued)